lorispuchol/taskmaster/README.md

 # taskmaster

+TODO: Use cerberus for yaml validation schema

+Structure ideas: (to modify if needed)

+Master -> Service -> Process

+Master is the main class.
+Master contain a list of Services.

+Service is the program (nginx in the example is a service).
+Serivce contain the configuration.
+Service contain a list of Processes. (because we can have multiple processes for the same service)

+Process is the instance of the program. (with the pid to kill)

 ## Service properties documentation

 See supervisord http://supervisord.org/configuration.html#program-x-section-settings

 ### cmd

-The command to run. (path absolute or relative)
+The command to run with arguments. (path absolute or relative)

 - Type: str
 - Required